1995 Myanmar–China earthquake: Tectonic setting

-The Shan Plateau which encompass Yunnan and Shan State is crisscrossed by strike-slip structures to accommodate crustal rotation of the Sunda Block and deformation as a result of the India-Asia collision where the Indian Plate is underthrusted beneath the Eurasian Plate.
+The Shan Plateau which encompass Yunnan and Shan State is crisscrossed by strike-slip structures to accommodate crustal rotation of the Sunda Block and deformation as a result of the India-Asia collision where the Indian plate is underthrusted beneath the Eurasian plate.
 The Shan Plateau formed by uplift along the Shan Scarp Fault Zone, an inactive shear zone and reverse or thrust fault along its western base.
-Located east of the Shan Scarp Fault is the active Sagaing Fault, a dextral transform fault that separates the Burma Plate from the Sunda Plate.
+Located east of the Shan Scarp Fault is the active Sagaing Fault, a dextral transform fault that separates the Burma plate from the Sunda plate.
 At the northern boundary of the Shan Plateau lies the Red River Fault, an active 1,000 km-long dextral fault.
 Bookshelf-style faulting as a result of shear deformation between the Red River and Sagaing faults have resulted in predominantly right-lateral strike-slip faulting within the Shan Plateau.

 Earthquake

 The earthquake occurred as a result of dextral strike-slip faulting at a shallow depth in the Shan Plateau.
 It ruptured a previously unmapped northwest–southeast striking strike-slip structure not far from the faults involved in the 1988 Lancang–Gengma earthquakes.
 Strike-slip faulting within the Shan Plateau are the result of "bookshelf-style" faulting, caused by crustal deformation as it is situated between the Sagaing Fault and Red River Fault.
-It is believed that the 1995 earthquake was triggered by the transfer of stress from the 1988 earthquake.
+The 1995 earthquake may have been triggered by increased coulomb stress transfer from the 1988 earthquake.